muranamihdk/denden_extension/README.md

 - Chunk file syntax: implemented
 - Twitter account autolink syntax: NOT implemented

-The following is implemented by Python-Markdown (requires markdown.extensions.nl2br).
+The following is implemented by markdown.extensions.nl2br, which is included in Python-Markdown.
 - GFM style line break